The MoneyWorks Datacentre REST API provides a simple, platform-neutral, high performance stateless network interface to MoneyWorks Datacentre.

 The available commands are:

-version, list, export, import, evaluate, post, doreport, doform, and image
+version, list, export, import, evaluate, post, doreport, doform, post, and image

 The URIs for the REST API generally take the form